 Marvel 1999 ~ 2000 US Newsstand Price Variants

-Meanwhile, here is an up to date summary of what I have discovered so far, which I hope you will find interesting.
+Here is a detailed summary of what I have found to exist, which I hope you will find of interest.

 Notes and Observations

 Most comic collectors have heard of the 30 and 35 cent variants which Marvel produced in limited numbers during the 1970s to test how the market would react to increasing the cover price of their comics.
 Less well known is the fact that, in late 1999 / early 2000, Marvel again produced newsstand copies with higher prices than the then standard $1.99 newsstand price, appearing to repeat that market price resistance test.
 I say 'appearing to' deliberately, as there is no actual evidence that the higher priced issues in this post were intended to be market testers.
 But that seems to be the only logical conclusion at present.